A good steed is like a swift bird,

 When the bird and its feathers are together

 Then the highlands are easily crossed.

-Kham was one of the two ‘provinces’ designed to keep out eastern intruders approximately 1,500-1,200 years ago, while the other one is Amdo (currently Qinghai province), U-tsang (currently Tibet Autonomous Region)
+Kham was one of three “provinces” of ancient Tibet which was designed to keep out eastern intruders approximately 1,500-1,200 years ago, the other two “provinces” were Amdo (currently Qinghai province), U-tsang (currently Tibet Autonomous Region)

 More than 850,000 local Tibetans lived in this enormous land, called Khampas.
-“Khampa” means the region in between Kangding and Batang in the southwestern region of Kham, the male of Khampa is often referred to as “Khampas.”
-This name is thought to be the “Warrior”, and has made a fearful impression on outsiders.
+“Khampa” without “s” also means the region in between Kangding and Batang in southwestern Kham, the male of Khampa is often referred to as “Khampas.”
+This name is regarded as to be “Warrior”, and has made a fearful impression to outsiders.

 In China, most of rivers flowing from west to East.
 However, in Kham, the powerful rivers of Yarlung, Mekong, and Salween, flow from North to South, cutting through mountains and forming deep valleys, in addition, all rivers parallel to one another.

 Kham is also the only area of China that mountain ranges travels North to South, which is called “Heng-Duan Mountain Range.”
 It is called in that way, because it cuts off “connection” between eastern and western parts of China.
 And in those deep valleys in Kham, there are many fertile lands at bottom of gigantic cracks of earth that grow barley as well as other farm products, which produce a massive harvest annually that makes “Kham” the Granary of Tibet

 Kham Destinations Guide showcases various counties within the Kham region.
 It provides links to different administrative counties in Sichuan Province, China.

 It features links to different counties within Kham, allowing visitors to easily navigate and gather information about each destination.
 From bustling towns to remote villages, Kham offers a diverse range of experiences for travelers.